rene0/dcf77pi/README.md

   * -q do not show the raw input, default is to show it
-* libdcf77.so: the shared library containing common routines for reading bits (either from a log file or the GPIO pin) and to decode the date, time and civil warning buffer.
+* libdcf77.so: the shared library containing common routines for reading bits (either from a log file or the GPIO pin) and to decode the date, time and third party buffer.
 Both dcf77pi and dcf77pi-analyze use this library.
   Header files to use in your own software are supplied.

 The meaning of the keywords in config.txt is: